 Answer:

-Quarks are thought to be tight within a proton or neutron by forces which grow tough if one tries to pull them apart.
-That is event though fractional charges may exist in nature, the observable charges are still integral multiples of the charge of the electron
+Quarks are thought to be tightly bound within a proton or neutron by forces which grow stronger if one tries to pull them apart.
+That is even though fractional charges may exist in nature, the observable charges are still integral multiples of the charge of the electron

 Answer the following questions: